 substance-abuse free lives.

-National Drug & Alcohol Facts Week is a good time to talk with your kids about the risks of using alcohol and other substances.
+Talk with your kids about the risks of using alcohol and other substances.

 Talk with your kids.
 Science shows that a person’s brain is in a critical period of development well into their 20th year.
 Kids who know their parents disapprove of underage use are 5 times less likely to experiment and are more likely to be aware of the harm that substance use has on the brain.

 Rick Carlson of Carlson’s Llovable Llamas goes above and beyond to provide a meaningful experience for the youth in our community.
 Rick leads the most popular and successful 4-H llama program in Minnesota—some say his program is one of the top 3 in the U.S.!
 We presented Rick with the HERO Super Samaritan Award Saturday evening, August 12th at the Carver County Fair.

 We’re here to tell the stories of those who are making a difference in our world.

 Most of our youth do not use alcohol and drugs…

 FACT: Most kids do not use.
 However, according to a 2013, 11th grade survey, Waconia students use nearly 5 percent more alcohol, marijuana and tobacco than the state average.